AIAScience/mflux-ai-tutorials/ml-pipeline/content.md

 ## Tutorial

 In this tutorial we will create a complete machine learning pipeline using [Kedro](https://github.com/quantumblacklabs/kedro).
 We will create a pipline for the video classification problem.
+The pipeline will do the data-pre-processing and model training.
+MFlux.ai will take care of the model storing and versioning.

 ## Creating the tutorial project